wazedxwxx/IBTFO/docs/geometry/geometry_init.rst

 Creating an EB geometry also requires knowledge of the finest level that will be used so that geometries that 'telescope', i.e., coarser volume fractions are consistent with applying the coarsening operator to the finer volumes, can be created.
 To that end there is a global geometry creation step, facilitated by the `initialize_EB2` function, as well as a step that happens when a new AMRLevel is created.
-The latter happens by a call to  `PeleC::initialize_eb2_structs`  through `PeleC::init_eb` called from the PeleC constructor.
+The latter happens by a call to  `IBTFO::initialize_eb2_structs`  through `IBTFO::init_eb` called from the IBTFO constructor.
 Following construction of the geometry, the geometric information is copied into the structures described in the previous section and the various interpolation stencils are populated.

 Cartesian grid, embedded boundary (EB) methods are methods where the geometric description is formed by cutting a Cartesian mesh with surface of the geometry.
-AMReX's methods to handle EB geometry information, and PeleC's treatment of the EB aware update could use many possible sources for geometric description.
+AMReX's methods to handle EB geometry information, and IBTFO's treatment of the EB aware update could use many possible sources for geometric description.
 The necessary information is, on a per-cell basis:

 * Apertures for faces intersected by cut cells,